Perry So

-Perry Pak Hin So (蘇柏軒) is an orchestral conductor.
+Perry Pak Hin So (蘇柏軒; born 1982) is the principal conductor of the Orquesta Sinfónica de Navarra.
 Between 2008 and 2012 he was the Assistant, subsequently Associate Conductor of the Hong Kong Philharmonic Orchestra.
 In 2009/10 he was a conducting fellow of the Los Angeles Philharmonic.

 Born in Hong Kong in 1982, So enrolled in King George V School in Hong Kong.
-Upon graduation, So attended and graduated from Yale University with a degree in Comparative Literature, where he began his conducting studies, leading the Saybrook Orchestra and the Opera Theatre of Yale College.
+Upon graduation, So attended and graduated from Yale University with a degree in Comparative Literature, where he began his conducting studies, leading the Saybrook Orchestra and the Opera Theatre of Yale College where he was a member of Skull and Bones.
 He subsequently studied with Gustav Meier at the Peabody Institute.